cosailer/4e03/README.md

 1. detect charger input
 2. detect usb load
 3. measure the voltage of each cell
-4. charge each cell until 4.2v
+4. charge each cell until 4.2v, disable usb output when cell drops to 2.7v
 5. enable/disable boost converter
 6. measure the voltage of usb output port
 7. measure the current of two usb output port